-As the network continues to grow, adding a new component to the model also allows us to specify, evaluate, and improve the quality and sustainability of the network—which is essential for all Flying Labs and ultimately the process to shift power to a decentralised network.
+As the network continues to grow, adding a new component to the model also allows us to specify, evaluate, and improve the quality and sustainability of the network—which is essential for all Flying Labs and ultimately the process to shift power with a decentralised network.

 Today, the “Affiliate Flying Labs Model“ allows the network to grow in size.
 However, it addresses qualitative or sustainability factors only in a limited way.
 As the network continues to grow, adding a new component to the model also allows us to specify, evaluate, and improve the quality and sustainability of the network—which is essential for all Flying Labs in the network.

 We are currently co-creating a complementary model with Flying Labs that addresses the qualitative growth and sustainability within the network.
 Through this “Evolve” model, each Flying Labs will first create a base score for their labs, allowing them to identify the unique strengths they bring to the network and the gaps they can improve on.
 And repeat this cycle continuously to contribute to the overall network’s growth and sustainability.
 Evaluations will also be compiled, allowing them to create a benchmark of the network, which will allow each Flying Labs to place itself and its skills within the network.
 This will contribute to more South-to-South collaboration as it shows Flying Labs each other’s strengths and allows Flying Labs to help each other improve.
 Also, knowing where Flying Labs want to improve will enable WeRobotics to effectively direct its efforts, and build resources and tools that support the gaps identified by the network.